The-Intern-Project/site/_posts/2013-07-15-hackathon-calendar-fall-2013.md

 Reasons to go: The contender.
 Started in Feb 2013, with 500+ hackers in attendance and aiming for 1,000 this time around.
 According to David Fontenot, "The Most Epic Hackathon.
 Ever."

+- Sept 28-29: [HackNY](http://theinternproject.com/hackathons/): New York, NY.

+Reasons to go: Organized by HackNY, a non-profit by professors from Columbia & NYU dedicated to keeping hackers off the (Wall) Street.
+Every semester since 2010, so this would be v8.
+Great hacker community and a chance to see New York at 5AM when you throw your hands up and wander around looking for doughnuts.

 - Sept 27-29: [UOfTHacks](http://uofthacks.com).
 Toronto, Canada.
 36 hours.

 Reasons to go: Starting a hackathon, eh guys?
 First time event featuring seminars, workshops and a keynote.